The Limiting Dynamics of SGD: Modified Loss, Phase Space Oscillations, and Anomalous Diffusion: Modeling SGD as an Underdamped Langevin Equation

 Forward and backward Euler discretizations are explicit and implicit discretizations respectively of the first order temporal derivative $\dot{\theta} = \frac{d}{dt}\theta$.
 Simply replacing the discretizations with the derivative $\dot{\theta}$ would generate an inaccurate first-order model for the discrete process.
 Like all discretizations, the Euler discretizations introduce higher-order error terms proportional to the step size, which in this case are proportional to $\frac{\eta}{2}\ddot{\theta}$.
 These second-order error terms are commonly referred to as \emph{artificial diffusion}, as they are not part of the original first-order ODE being discretized, but introduced by the discretization process.
 Incorporating the artificial diffusion terms into the first-order ODE, we get a second-order ODE, sometimes referred to as a modified equation as in \cite{kovachki2019analysis, kunin2020neural}, describing the dynamics of gradient descent

 While this second-order ODE models the gradient descent process, even at finite learning rates, it fails to account for the stochasticity introduced by choosing a random batch $\mathcal{B}$ of size $S$ drawn uniformly from the set of $N$ training points.
 This sampling yields the stochastic gradient $g_{\mathcal{B}}(\theta) = \frac{1}{S}\sum_{i\in\mathcal{B}}\nabla\ell(\theta, x_i)$.
-To model this effect, we make the following assumption: \begin{assumption}[CLT] We assume the batch gradient is a noisy version of the true gradient such that $g_{\mathcal{B}}(\theta) - g(\theta)$ is a Gaussian random variable with mean $0$ and covariance $\frac{1}{S}\Sigma(\theta)$. \end{assumption} Incorporating this model of stochastic gradients into the previous finite difference equation and applying the stochastic counterparts to Euler discretizations, results in the second-order stochastic differential equation (SDE),
+To model this effect, we make the following assumption: \begin{assumption}[CLT] We assume the batch gradient is a noisy version of the true gradient such that $g_{\mathcal{B}}(\theta) - g(\theta)$ is a Gaussian random variable with mean $0$ and covariance $\frac{1}{S}\Sigma(\theta)$. \end{assumption}

+This is a commonly applied analytic tool for handling noise introduced in stochastic algorithms, although certain works have questioned the correctness of this assumption, which we discuss further in appendix~\ref{appendix:sgd-sde}.
+Incorporating this assumption of stochastic gradients into the previous finite difference equation and applying the stochastic counterparts to Euler discretizations, results in the second-order stochastic differential equation (SDE),

 where $\xi(t)$ represents a fluctuating force.
 An equation of this form is commonly referred to as an \emph{underdamped Langevin equation} and has a natural physical interpretation as the equation of motion for a particle moving in a potential field with a fluctuating force.
 In particular, the mass of the particle is $\frac{\eta}{2}(1 + \beta)$, the friction constant is $(1 -\beta)$, the potential is the regularized training loss $\mathcal{L}(\theta) + \frac{\lambda}{2}\|\theta\|^2$, and the fluctuating force is introduced by the gradient noise.
 While this form for the dynamics provides useful intuition, we must expand back into phase space in order to write the equation in the standard drift-diffusion form for an SDE,